 Clean your faucet aerators twice annually.
 Aerators are the screens that screw into the end of the faucet.

 The Pennsylvania Department of Environmental Protection has selected the Laurel Creek Filtration Plant to receive a prestigious Optimization Program (AWOP) Award.

 AWOP is a national filter plant optimization effort among 22 states, the Environmental Protection Agency (EPA), the Association of State Drinking Water Administrators (ASDWA) and MABL.
-For the fourth consecutive year in Pennsylvania, AWOP will recognize outstanding efforts toward optimizing filter plant turbidity performance with a prestigious AWOP Award.
-The top performing filter plants that submitted their 2016 WebOAS turbidity data will receive the AWOP award this year.
+For the tenth consecutive year in Pennsylvania, AWOP will recognize outstanding efforts toward optimizing filter plant turbidity performance with a prestigious AWOP Award.
+The top performing filter plants that submitted their 2017 WebOAS turbidity data will receive the AWOP award this year.